-The Associate of Engineering in Computer Engineering Technology program will:
+The educational objectives for graduates of the Associate of Engineering in Computer Engineering Technology program include:

-Students with an Associate of Engineering in Computer Engineering Technology will be able to demonstrate:
+A student with an Associate of Engineering in Computer Engineering Technology will be able to:

-- The ability to apply the knowledge, techniques, skills, and modern tools of computer engineering technology to narrowly-defined engineering technology activities
+Apply the knowledge, techniques, skills, and modern tools of computer engineering technology to narrowly defined engineering technology activities

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.